RedisLabs/redislabs-docs/content/rs/databases/configure/replica-ha.md

 fails or if the node hosting the primary shard fails, then the replica is promoted to primary.

-Without replica high availability (_replica\_ha_) enabled, the promoted primary shard becomes a single point of failure as the promoted replica shard is the only copy of the data.
+Without replica high availability (_replica\_ha_) enabled, the promoted primary shard becomes a single point of failure as the only copy of the data.

 Enabling _replica\_ha_ configures the cluster to automatically replace the promoted replica on an available node.
 This automatically returns the database to a state where there are two copies of the data: